-Due Date: See course schedule above.
+Due Date: See class schedule.
 Complete and submit your written activity report as soon as possible, to avoid too much work near the end of the class.
 At a minimum, send your report before beginning Module 10.

 Purpose: To draw on material in all modules for your answer.